-- Storage device will not connect or start
+- The storage device does not connect or initiate.

-Start by reviewing your device's full power requirements and all user documents to see if an external AC power adapter can be added, or look for an additional power port on the device.
+- Begin by examining the storage device's complete power specifications and consulting all user documents to determine if an external AC power adapter can be incorporated or if there is an additional power port on the storage device.

 If your device includes a port for additional AC power but no adapter is included, contact the manufacturer of the storage device for further assistance, as the wrong adapter may be hazardous and could cause electrical fires.

-If your storage device does not have an additional power port, or you are unsure of what adapter to use, consider installing a USB Power Hub between your device and Bluesound Player.
-USB Power Hubs will provide a boost to under powered devices, and improve the overall performance of the drive.
+- If your storage device lacks an extra power port, or if you are uncertain about the appropriate adapter, consider installing a USB Power Hub between the storage device and the Bluesound Player.
+USB Power Hubs enhance power to underpowered devices, thereby improving the overall performance of the drive.

-- Music catalogues on USB storage devices are not moved into the Music Library but are stored as individual USB Libraries on the local Player.
+- When USB Server Mode is disabled, music catalogs on USB storage devices are not transferred to the Music Library; instead, they are stored as individual USB Libraries on the local Player.

-- Players connected with USB storage devices must be the Primary Player in a Group for proper grouping of stored music.
+- To ensure the correct grouping of stored music, Players connected with USB storage devices must be the Primary Player in a Group when USB Server Mode is disabled.

-- For more tips on local music storage, please see the Bluesound Knowledge Base Article How USB Storage Differs From A Local Library: BLS-KB13-Z04 for further details and best practices.
+- For additional guidance on local music storage, refer to our Help Center article – How USB Storage Differs From A Local Library when Server Mode is Disabled – for comprehensive details and recommended best practices.